VA Pension Benefits for Widows of Wartime Veterans

 It’s unfortunate but we often overlook the fact that wartime veterans are eligible for VA benefits even though they were not injured during service.
 Many don’t realize that you didn’t have to serve in combat or overseas to qualify for what is called the Aid and Attendance benefit.
 You can imagine if veterans themselves are unaware of the Aid and Attendance benefit, how many widows of qualifying veterans are also unaware that they qualify?

 We’ve actually helped more widows than veterans

 Did you know since 2003, we’ve helped more than 20,000 people apply and receive the VA’s Aid and Attendance Pension?
 Did you know that the majority of the people that we’ve helped access the Aid and Attendance Pension were the surviving spouses of a veteran?

 Simplifying VA Aid and Attendance Pension Eligibility for Widows

 To check your eligibility as a surviving spouse, start with four main qualifications or “must-haves” for the VA pension with Aid and Attendance:

 - Military, 2.
 Medical and 3.
 Money 4.
 Marriage

 Do You Meet the “4-Ms” For a Surviving Spouse to Qualify?

-1) Military: Was your spouse a veteran who served at least 90 days on active duty, at least one day during wartime, with an honorable discharge?
+1) Military: Was your spouse a veteran who served at least 90 days on active duty, at least one day during wartime, with an honorable or general discharge?
 (Persian Gulf War veterans must have two years of active duty or the full period for which they were called for active duty.)